arsbar24/STAT545-hw-Barton-Alistair/README.md

 ![camel](IMG_6974.JPG)

 **Process:** I edited in browser at the beginning, but touched things up locally.
 Used [GitHub Guides](https://guides.github.com/) and [StackOverflow](https://stackoverflow.com/) to help.
-Had trouble getting photos to a reasonable size using markdown, so upon the advice of StackOverflow, used html.
+Had trouble getting photos to a reasonable size using markdown, realized I could do it via html by StackOverflow, but decided against it because you can't view it in browser.
 Used some help from [Jenny Bryan's github](https://github.com/jennybc/gapminder) for manipulating the Gapminder dataset (in particular for the `group_by()` function).